argilla-io/argilla/docs/index.rst

 - **Beyond hand-labeling**: Classical hand labeling workflows are costly and inefficient, but having humans-in-the-loop is essential.
 Easily combine hand-labeling with active learning, bulk-labeling, zero-shot models, and weak-supervision in **novel data annotation workflows**.

-Rubrix currently supports several ``natural language processing`` and ``knowledge graph`` use cases but we'll be adding support for speech recognition and computer vision soon.

 Quickstart
 ----------